If you're a landlord, regular property inspections are important for maintaining the value and condition of your rental properties.

 Interior areas

-• General condition: Property managers have the right to inspect the overall condition of a rental unit.
+- General condition: Landlords have the right to inspect the overall condition of a rental unit.
 They want to make sure it's in good shape and well-maintained.
 Aspects of the overall condition include checking if the walls, floors, and ceilings are in good condition, as well as conducting a mold inspection to verify that the property is free from harmful mold growth.

-• Appliances and fixtures: Landlords can verify that appliances like the stove, refrigerator, or dishwasher are working as they should.
+- Appliances and fixtures: Landlords can verify that appliances like the stove, refrigerator, or dishwasher are working properly.
 They want to confirm that you have access to the basic things you need for daily life.

 Exterior areas

-• Common areas: In buildings with shared spaces, like apartments or condos, landlords can inspect areas such as hallways, staircases, or laundry rooms to verify that these areas are kept clean and safe for all tenants.
+- Common areas: In buildings with shared spaces, like apartments or condos, landlords can inspect areas such as hallways, staircases, or laundry rooms to verify that these areas are clean and safe for all tenants.

 Lease compliance checks

-• Rent payment: Landlords can validate that a tenant is paying rent on time as they agreed to do in the lease agreement.
-If the tenant's behind on rent payments, they might talk to you about it.
+- Rent payment: Landlords can validate that a tenant is paying rent on time as they agreed to do in the lease agreement.
+If the tenant is behind on rent payments, they might talk about it.

-• Subletting: Sometimes, leases say you can only sublet or let someone else live in your place with permission.
-For this reason, the landlord or property manager is permitted to verify that you only allow others to move in with their knowledge.
+- Subletting: Sometimes, leases say you can only sublet or let someone else live in your place with permission.
+For this reason, the landlord or property manager is permitted to verify that others only move in with their knowledge.

 Common types of rental property inspections

 Landlords may conduct several different types of inspections.
-Here are the common types of apartment inspections:
+Some common types include the following:

 Move-in inspections

 This inspection happens when a tenant first moves into the apartment.
-Landlords will go through the property with the new renter to document its condition and any existing damages.
+Landlords will go through the property with the new renter to document its condition.
 Both parties should take pictures or notes during this inspection to protect themselves from being held responsible for pre-existing issues.

 Routine inspections